michstrauch/TopHRU/README.md

 # TopHRU
 Threshold optimization for HRUs in SWAT

-This R-Script includes a function to calculate the spatial error (aREA - average Relative Error of Aggregation) for thousands of different SWAT input data aggregation levels based on HRU thresholds for land use, soil, and (optional) slope and identifies pareto-optimal solutions to minimze the trade-off between computation time and spatial error.
+TopHRU includes a function to calculate the spatial error measure aREA (average Relative Error of Aggregation) for different input data aggregation levels  of the Soil and Water Assessment Tool (SWAT).
+Input aggregation in SWAT is based on HRU thresholds for land use, soil, and (optional) slope.
+TopHRU allows identifying pareto-optimal threshold combinations (minimal spatial error for a given number of HRUs) to minimze the trade-off between computation time and model error.
 As INPUT you need the "hrus" table exported as txt-file from your SWAT project database (including column names in the first line) AFTER you have defined HRUs in your SWAT-GIS interface (e.g. ArcSWAT) WITHOUT applying thresholds (i.e. 0 for land use, soil, and slope).